Classroom Plus Plus (CPP) Developer Guide

 2. User requests to view a contact.

-3. System displays the contact details, including any assignments and their deadlines assigned to the contact.
+3. System displays the contact details, including any assignments and classes allocated to the contact.

 4. Use case ends.